beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 Per Create React App convention, files placed into `public` are not processed, and will instead be copied into `build` when your app is built.

 Add images (like your logo) and any other static assets or files to `public` to make them publicly accessible in your app.
 [Learn more about the `public` folder](https://create-react-app.dev/docs/using-the-public-folder).

-### `src/http/get-api/`

-The cloud function that handles example API requests is found at `src/http/get-api/`.

-Some Begin apps are inert static web sites – but not this one.
-Your React app utilizes this built-in small, fast, individually executing cloud function that handles HTTP API requests and responses.
-(We call those HTTP functions, for short.)

-The HTTP function that handles requests to `GET /api` is found in `src/http/get-api/`.

-In the next section we will go more in-depth about how to provision HTTP functions in your React app.

-> 💡 **Learn more!** Head here to dig deeper into [HTTP functions in Begin apps](/en/http-functions/provisioning/).

 ### `src/App.js`